 Yet in an extensive New York Times essay on the subject, author Harriet A. Washington wrote that the AMA commissioned well-known college reformer Abraham Flexner to evaluate the state of American medical education, visiting every med school in the country.

 “There are those who say that apologies can’t change the past, and they have a point.
 The hope is that they will change the future.”

-Titled the Flexner Report, his report back would transform American medicine, and would lead to an especially negative effect on the burgeoning black health care field.
-As part of his findings called for all but two black med schools – Howard and Meharry – to be closed.
+Titled the Flexner Report, his report back would transform American medicine and would lead to an especially negative effect on the burgeoning black health care field.
+Part of his findings called for all but two black med schools – Howard and Meharry – to be closed.

-Over the coming two decades, the numbers of black doctors fell so dramatically that, according to Washington, Dr Louis T. Wright of Harlem Hospital said “the AMA has demonstrated as much interest in the health of the Negro as Hitler has in the health of the Jew.”
+Over the coming two decades, the number of black doctors fell so dramatically that, according to Washington, Dr. Louis T. Wright of Harlem Hospital said “the AMA has demonstrated as much interest in the health of the Negro as Hitler has in the health of the Jew.”

 Yet, according to the AMA’s own history, for decades, the organization “failed to take action against AMA affiliated state and local medical associations that openly practiced racial exclusion in their memberships—practices that functionally excluded most African American physicians from membership in the AMA.”

 The NMA, and later the Medical Committee for Civil Rights, would picket AMA meetings, protesting against discrimination.
 Under the leadership of Dr. W. Montague Cobb, the NMA also worked to build bounds with the AMA, focusing on hospital integration practices, but found little enthusiasm from the group.